EnterpriseTrainingCenter/sW2019/Instructions/Labs/LAB_11-Storage-Replica.md

 ### Introduction

-In this exercise, you create a new virtual machine within the Hyper-V stretched cluster.
-After replication has finished, you shut down one node to simulate a hardware failure.
-Finally, you test replication failover.
+In this exercise, you create a new virtual machine within the Hyper-V stretched cluster using the nano server image from L:\NanoVHDX.
+After replication has finished, you will simulate a work load and shut down one node to simulate a hardware failure.
+Then, you will validate the failover, reverse the replication and test the recovery.
+As a last step, you will simulate a replication failure and test, how to revover from it.

 #### Tasks